 France to reopen cafes, bars, museums from May

-PARIS: French cafes, restaurants, cinemas and other cultural venues and businesses that have been closed due to the COVID-19 pandemic will reopen in several stages from May 19, President Emmanuel Macron said Thursday (Apr 29).
+PARIS: French cafes, cultural venues and businesses that have been closed due to the COVID-19 pandemic will reopen in several phases from May 19, President Emmanuel Macron said on Thursday (Apr 29), as he announced a four-stage calendar for reopening the country.

 Museums, theatres, cinemas and concert halls will reopen on May 19, along with non-essential shops and outdoor seating at cafes and restaurants, Macron told regional French newspapers in a highly-anticipated announcement.